2022 Carlton Football Club season: 2022 AFL Women's season 6

-Carlton finished eighth out of fourteen for the 2022 AFL Women's season, with a 4–6 win-loss record, to miss the finals.
+Carlton finished eighth out of fourteen for 2022 AFL Women's season 6, with a 4–6 win-loss record, to miss the finals.
 The club's form was overall consistent with its finishing position, with an 0–6 record against the top six teams – its best result in those games being a one point loss against second-placed Melbourne – and a 4–0 record in the four matches played against other bottom eight teams.